mfridman/boomerang/README.md

-`boomerang` executes a list of commands on many machines, concurrently, and return a JSON file recording Stdout & Stderr of each command.
+`boomerang` executes a list of commands on many machines, concurrently, and returns a JSON file.
 Written entirely in Go.

 ## Brief

-The project needs a bit more work, refactoring and the API may change.
+The project needs a bit more work and the API may change.
 But the code base is workable, e.g., able to execute dozens of commands on hundreds of machines concurrently.
 See [todo list](#to-do).

-One could run `boomerang`, as a cron job, to gather data and feed it to a downstream importer or parser.
+One could run `boomerang` as a cron job to gather data and feed the resulting JSON file to a downstream parser.

-Accepts an [Inventory](#inventory), list of machines, from either a file or network.

-[commands](#commands) and [user-options](#user-options) are read from a single local config file.
+[options](#user-options) and [commands](#commands) are read from a single local config file.

 A typical project layout: